A/B testing

 Determine how long the A/B test should run before launching it.
 An A/B test has to run for a particular period before you can look at the results, confidently make conclusions, and take action based on the data.

 The test should also run for at least 1 (ideally 2) complete business cycle.
-A business cycle is a week in 95% of cases, and it is about capturing all kinds of customers, behavior, traffic, regular campaigns, etc. Your start/stop times should start and stop at the same point in the business cycle.
+A business cycle is a week in 95% of cases, and it is about capturing all kinds of customers, behavior, traffic, and regular campaigns.
+Your start and stop times should start and stop at the same point in the business cycle.
 For example, running the test for two weeks and sending an exceptionally huge/successful newsletter at this time will skew the results.

 Choose the A/B test ratio